leandrosardi/my.saas/README.md

 ## Further Work

-01. Complete documentation for all features as of today.
+01. Complete documentation for all features as of version 1.5.6.
 02. affiliates tracking, for managing resellers and pay commission;
 03. domain aliasing, for licencing your site to other companies;
 04. abuse preventing, by tracking user's network and browser fingertings;